cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 Use the model that was just trained on the train set to perform predictions on the test set.

 Construct the example as before but don't include the label and pass it into predict instead of learn.
+For example:

 ```python
 for j in test_df.index: